 In China, Melaleuca does not encourage sales agents to buy excess goods for resale.
 This is in contrast to a traditional MLM or direct selling model.
 Melaleuca placed a cap on the commission earned from a single customer’s purchases, of around 3000 RMB.
 This cap discourages sales agents pushing customers to buy too many company products.
 Therefore sales agents earn no commission on any sales beyond this cap.

 Direct sales agents do not earn a commission from sales made by agents they recruit into the company.
 Chinese authorities consider such practices pyramid or multi-level sales schemes.
 Instead, agents earn commissions based on sales volumes from paying customers they refer directly to Melaleuca.
 An additional Stable Income Bonus is earned by direct sales agents whose sent sales volume reaches 4000 RMB or more.
 Also, an Extra Income Bonus is available.
 These bonuses in combination with the Personal Sales Commission never exceed 30% when taken together, in accordance with local law.

 This Chinese model demonstrates a marked difference to their Western business model, which follows a more traditional MLM structure.
 In the West, recruitment of new sales representatives by existing ones is incentivized.
 Additionally, selling lots of products is not capped in the same way.

 TMO Group has successfully helped many well-known healthcare brands to enter the Chinese market.
-We have also digitally empowered eCommerce development, mobile service development, and even direct sales and cross-border eCommerce businesses.
-Get in touch today to get your brand an exclusive localization plan for the Chinese health products market.
+We also provide services regarding digitally empowered eCommerce development, mobile service development, and even direct sales and cross-border eCommerce businesses.
+Get in touch today to get your brand an exclusive localization plan for the Chinese health supplements market.